 Powtoon has been on the market for many years and has stuck around for good reason.
 It has a range of features and pricing plans that aim to corner the educational, business, and enterprise markets.

-In addition to whiteboard animations, you'll see cartoon looks, live-action video with overlays (beta), and quite a few other styles available via templates and a variety of media.
+In addition to whiteboard animations, you’ll see cartoon looks, live-action video with overlays (beta), and quite a few other styles available via templates and a variety of media.
 You can even browse some of this available media to get an idea of what it looks like on their site.
 The page includes over a dozen categories with several graphics types.
-Below is a small sampling of those categories.
+Above is a small sampling of those categories.
 You can read our full Powtoon review for more.

 The program’s interface is clean, if a bit dated, and shouldn’t pose any issues for new users.
 Combined with the variety of media available, it’s a step up from trying to use Powerpoint to create a brief animation, and Powtoon itself even offers support for creating slideshows.

 However, it does have its downsides.
 PCMag, which also reviewed Powtoon, noted the reliance on templates may get a bit repetitive if you start making too many videos, and the program lacks professional design tools such as “snapping guidelines for aligning, centering” and that the lack of ability to web-update means you “must first export to embed and re-upload any time the presentation changes”, an issue that could become very tedious very quickly.

 If you’re interested in Powtoon, you can sign up for a free account, or check out the various pricing plans (including student discounts, enterprise setups, and pay-per-export packages) first.

 Wrapping up the freeware and web-based programs is Animaker, which offers a layout similar to RawShorts and variety comparable to PowToon.
 At first glance, there appears to be a heavy reliance on templates (although you can upload your own JPGs and PNGs), so this isn’t the most versatile program.